-Table 9-1 describes all configuration items, what each is used for, and the allowable value options for each item.
-The factory set default value options are underlined or separately specified.
+Table 18 on page 75 describes all configuration items, what each is used for, and the allowable value options for each item.
+The factory-set default value options are underlined or separately specified.

 Important!
-Table 9-1 lists all configuration items for all models of InfoPrint 4000 printers.
-Some items may be grayed out or not shown for your particular model of printer:
+Table 18 on page 75 lists all configuration items for all models of the printers.
+Some items may be greyed out or not shown for your particular model of printer:

-- Configuration items marked (D) appear only for Duplex systems. - Configuration items marked (S) appear only for Simplex systems. - Configuration items marked (POD) appear only for Models IR1/ID2. - All unmarked items appear for both Duplex and Simplex systems.
+- Configuration items that are marked (D) appear only for Duplex systems. - Configuration items that are marked (S) appear only for Simplex systems. - All unmarked items appear for both Duplex and Simplex systems.

-Table 9-1.
+Table 18.
 Printer Configuration Items